meixide/personalweb/_pages/about.md

   - /about/
   - /about.html
 ---
 I see mathematical statistics as a unifying framework in this time of disruption brought by AI.
 While causal inference is often described as my research focus, I view it not as confined to a single area but as a thread running through the entire fabric of machine learning and statistics.
 My passion lies in deriving useful, abstract and elegant results that address data-driven problems arising in clinical medicine and epidemiology, fields undergoing their own quiet revolution.
+Ola

 ![My Image](/images/pizarra.png)